-At this stage closing the application will create registry entries for string the Toolbar states.
+At this stage, closing the application will create registry entries for string the Toolbar states.
 The Registry entries are shown in the below picture.

 Do not get confused about the "PreservedWindowsPos" key as we will write code for that soon.
 The screenshot is taken after that code is executed once.

-3.2.3 Save Window position
+3.2.3 Save Window Position

-To save window position, first we need to create a registry key.
+To save the window position, first, we need to create a registry key.
 From the previous section, we know that the Parent key in the Registry is HubPages.
 Now, we will create a sub-key called PreservedWindowPos and inside this key we will write our Window Position.
 The below code first checks the Registry entry and when it doesn’t find one, it will create a new Registry entry for Window Size and Window Position.
 Below is the code:

 Once, we have a valid Registry Key; we capture the Windows Size and Position in a structure called WINDOWPLACEMENT.
 The GetWindowPlacement Function will retrieve this information and it takes the WINDOWPLACEMENT structure as a parameter.
-After the call, we take the WINDOWPLACEMENT structure and writes that to the Registry.
+After the call, we take the WINDOWPLACEMENT structure and write that to the Registry.
 Below is the code: